Shock Absorbers and Strut Inserts

 Cupped Tires

 Bad shocks and struts cause cupped tires.
-Jounce the front end to see if it oscillates and test drive the vehicle to see if it floats and leans excessively around corners.
-Tire wear can also indicate a worn steering or suspension component, an over or under-inflated tire, or a misaligned vehicle.
+Perform a bounce test on the shocks to see if they oscillate, and test drive the vehicle to see if it floats and leans excessively around corners.